 Blue Cheese Dip

-- 2 tablespoons chives, minced
+- 2 tablespoons (7 grams) chives minced

-- 1 tablespoon lemon juice (from 1/2 a lemon (reserve the remaining half for the sauce)
+- 1 tablespoon lemon juice from 1/2 a lemon (reserve the remaining half for the sauce)

-- 1 clove garlic, grated
+- 1 clove garlic grated

-- 1 1/2 teaspoons worcestershire sauce
+- 1 1/2 teaspoons Worcestershire sauce

-- 1 teaspoon granulated onion (powder)
+- 1 teaspoon granulated onion powder

 - 1/4 teaspoon kosher salt